WouterJansen/PRDemoStatsParser/README.md

 # PRDemoStatsParser
-Script for generating data(statistics, heatmaps,...) from PRDemo(PR Tracker) files.
-Will create a _data_ folder with all generated content.
-This can then be used with the webservice to display it. (https://github.com/WouterJansen/prbf2stats).
+Script for generating statistical data from PRDemo(PR Tracker) files from The Battlefield 2: Project reality modification.
+This data can then be used with the webservice to display it. (https://github.com/WouterJansen/prbf2stats).

 ## Requirements
 * Python 2.7.